 Within the week I got a notification on my phone “RE: Birth Photographer.”
 I clicked it and opened it up only to find that the writer of the ad LOVED my work and wanted to meet with me if I was available.
 We set up a day and time and I went to her home to meet her and see the location in which we would be shooting.
 She had a gorgeous space with a ton of natural lighting and a very great personality.
-After spending about an hour in her home, getting acquainted with her and her husband, and getting a house tour, we decided to move forward and work with each other.
+After spending about an hour at her home, getting acquainted with her and her husband, and getting a house tour, we decided to move forward and work with each other.

 The excitement, joy, and all of the raw emotions that come with this experience have definitely been a deciding factor.
-Being a birth photographer means being responsibly on-call at all times for months, weeks, days and even adjusting your routines, and location to be potentially available whenever that moment comes.
+Being a birth photographer means being responsibly on-call at all times for months, weeks, days and even adjusting your daily routines.
 Life is then lived slowly on a day-by-day and then hour-by-hour moment until it becomes second-to-second.

 Currently, I am on-call and got an “I am having contractions and will keep you updated,” text two hours ago.
 I am excited and anxious and hoping that I got everything that I need for the moments that are to come.
 Hopefully, by the end of the day, I will have some photography to share.
 Wish me luck.

 ALSO CHECK: And so begins the healing of the soul…